What are the risks involved in renting out your own car?

 The following seems unlikely but unfortunately occurs regularly and is a major risk when renting (and sharing or lending) your own car:

-- If the hirer of your car has unpaid traffic fines and is stopped by the police, the police may seize your car (in which the hirer is driving at that moment) if the hirer cannot pay the debt immediately.
+• If the lessee of the car has unpaid traffic fines outstanding and is stopped by the police, the police may impound your car (which the lessee is currently driving) if the lessee cannot pay the debt immediately.
 In the worst case scenario, the police may even end up selling the car to collect the outstanding fines with the proceeds.

-In both cases, the lessor thus runs a great risk.
+In both cases, therefore, the landlord is at great risk.

 More on this in the following articles: